TJCAJ/memorycardgame/README.md

 ![screenshot of timer count](../memorycardgame/assets/docs/images/screenshot_timer_count.png)
 ![screenshot of message time up](../memorycardgame/assets/docs/images/screenshot_time_up.png)

 The timer starts when the user click on the "Start" button and works as a reversed countdown.
 As it reaches the end of the preset time intervall it displays that the time is up.
-This is to allow the player to choose whether they wish to play again and try to beat their recent score.
+A game over modal also display a message that; _"You couldn't help the lonesome Cowboy to remember the cards!
+Now he must duel to clear his losses at the gaming table!"_ This is to motivate the player to play again.

-Clicking the 'Reset' button, allows the player to start over with a shuffled gameboard, reset the timer and moves counter back to zero indicated in the display with "Time".
+Clicking the _Reset_ button, allows the player to start over and reset the timer indicated in the display with _"Time"_.
+The _Start_ button automatically shuffles the cards on the gameboard,

 <br>

 ## Future Features

 - As mentioned earlier, I wish to include extra features and options.
-For this I want to add the option to change level and try an easier or a more difficult version, with various time intervalls and adding more cards to the gameboard with options of 16, 36 and 52 cards.
+For this I want to add the option to change level and try an easier or a more difficult version, with various time intervalls and adding more cards to the gameboard with options of 16, 24 and 36 cards.
 This will improve the gaming experience as it gives the user more ways to challenge his/her memory skills.
 But this was beyond the scope of this version and will be included in the next version.

+- I would also like to add setting up the gameboard with various levels and time frames.
+This will allow the user to develop their memory skills by advancing in levels and improve with shorter time intervalls.
+A responisve modal or menu can offer optional settings.

 - In addition, I would also like to add the feature for all players with an option to enter "player's name" to personalise the gameboard.
 As well as to include a scoreboard with at leas the top five results by the players' names entered.
 This will appeal to the more competitive players and enhance the gaming experience.

 ---